ralphvirtucio/buildsuite.ai_client/implementation.md

    - No changes to `/api/v1/triggers/chat` or agent routing are required for this UI work.
    - Rely on the existing orchestrator/agent selection logic; the UI only provides clearer entry points into those flows.

+## Latest Adjustments

+- Refreshed all pill prompt lists to align with the active Kairo agents (sales, marketing, operations, estimating, research, writer) and make the call-to-actions clearer (e.g., “Show warm leads for follow-up”, “Trigger nurture workflow for this contact”, “Research a competitor and cite sources”, “Polish this draft and keep it on-brand”).

 ## Testing & Verification (Manual)

 1. **Pill Prompts**